Our services and solutions

 More about us

 We work with parliamentarians on briefings, events & debt trends

 The latest debt trends & analysis from our industry experts

 Get free online debt advice in less than 30 minutes from the UK's leading debt charity

 Only certain types of debts, called qualifying debts, can be included in a debt relief order (DRO).
-These qualifying debts must not be more than £20,000 in value if you live in England, Wales or Northern Ireland.
+These qualifying debts must not be more than £30,000 in value if you live in England or Wales, or £20,000 if you live in Northern Ireland.

 All of your debts need to be declared when you apply for a debt relief order (DRO).

 If you forget a debt, you can’t add it after the DRO has started.
 You’ll have to pay it yourself, and in some cases your DRO might be revoked if the debt you forgot took your total debt over the permitted limit.